Purpose. Property. Process.

 We aim to produce an American Pinot Noir that holds its own alongside the best French Burgundies.

 Pescadero Creek Vineyard lies on the southwest slope of a 110-acre ranch in the Santa Cruz Mountains.
 Five miles from the sea and straddling the fog line, warm days and cool nights yield small berries, deep color, and intense flavor.
-The two-acre vineyard is planted 5000 vines in the highest quality, lowest yield Burgundian clones matched to the European root stock most complimentary to the unique growing conditions of the Pescadero Creek micro climate.
+The two-acre vineyard’s 5000 vines are of the highest quality, lowest yield Burgundian clones matched to the American root stock most complimentary to the unique growing conditions of the Pescadero Creek micro climate.
 The first half-acre of vines was planted in 2001.
 Based on promising early returns, a second half-acre was planted in 2003.
 A final acre was planted in 2008.